andersan/grunt-email-workflow/readme.md

 }
 ```

-Run `grunt s3upload` to upload images to your S3 Bucket.
+Run `grunt s3upload` to upload images (jpg and png files) to your S3 Bucket.
 This will also run a replace task to change image paths within the destination directory to use the new S3 path.

+To configure the s3upload task, within the secrets.json file edit the path in the S3 Bucket you would like your files to go into, and include the URL prefix that your images need to have to be accessed (e.g. the Amazon CDN prefix).

+### Clear processed files

+To clear the dist/ directory of files, run `grunt clean`, which will delete all files in that directory.

 ### Sample email templates